 - Many non-clustered indexes

-Q #4.
-What is recovery model?
-List the types of recovery model available in SQL Server.
+Q #4) What is the recovery model?
+List the types of recovery models available in SQL Server?

-Q #5.
-What are different backups available in SQL Server?
+Q #5) What are the different backups available in SQL Server?

 - Full backup